 Marketers have their own term for the dollar value of a sales goal.
 Target revenue is defined by Monash University as “the desired income from sales of the goods and services produced.”
 As taught in marketing courses, revenue is the product of sales volume and price.
 Target revenue reflects not just the amount of sales but also the average price.

-4. Amplify Brand Awareness
+4. Amplify brand awareness

 Every company wants to extend its brand reach and engage more customers.
 But attaining this goal depends on selecting and measuring the right objectives.